Fine chemical: Biotechnology

 The inherent risks of the mammalian cell technology led several companies to opt out of mammalian cell technology or to substantially reduce their stake.
-Examples are Cambrex and Dowpharma in the US, Avecia, DSM and Siegfried in Europe and WuXi App Tech in China.
+Examples are Cambrex and Dow Pharma in the US, Avecia, DSM and Siegfried in Europe and WuXi App Tech in China.
 In conclusion, biocatalysis should be, or become, part of the technology toolbox of any fine chemical company.
 Mammalian cell culture fermentation, on the other hand, should be considered only by large fine chemical companies with a full war chest and a long-term strategic orientation.

 The industry

 Within the chemical universe, the fine chemical industry is positioned between the commodity, their suppliers, and specialty chemical industries, their customers.
 Depending on the services offered, there are two types of fine chemical companies.
-The Fine Chemical Companies are active in industrial scale production, both of standard and exclusive products.
-If the latter prevails, they are referred to as Fine Chemical / Custom Manufacturing Organizations (CMOs).
-The main assets of the Contract Research Organizations (CROs) are their research laboratories.
-CRAMS; Contract Research and Manufacturing Organizations are hybrids (see section 4.2).
+Fine chemical companies are active in industrial scale production, both of standard and exclusive products.

+Fine chemical companies tend to fall into one of three categories: producers are referred to as Custom Manufacturing Organizations (CMOs); Contract Research Organizations (CROs)' main assets are their research laboratories; and CRAMS (Contract Research and Manufacturing Organizations are hybrids between the two.